Switchable Representation Learning Framework with Self-compatibility: Experiments

 \subsection{Hyperparameter Analysis}

 Here we verify the impact of hyperparameter settings on the performance of the proposed method.
 The key hyperparameter is the crop ratio list for sub-models $W$.
 Intuitively, if the number of $W$ increases or the minimal crop ratio decreases, the compatibility constraints on model $\phi$ would be more strict, thereby increasing the difficulty of compatible learning.
-Therefore, We take the baseline configuration and set $W$ with different values.
+Therefore, we take the baseline configuration and set $W$ with different values.

 Table \ref{b:5.7} shows the performances with the number of $W$ increases, while Table \ref{b:5.8} shows the performances with the minimum among $W$ decreases.
-The result of the comparison methods BCT-S and Asymmetric-S has fluctuated to varying degrees.
-Our methods still achieve the best retrieval accuracy.
+The result of the comparison methods has fluctuated to varying degrees.
+SFSC still achieves the best retrieval accuracy.